averyhiebert/cellerity/README.md

 view the API documentation to understand the usage of the Automaton class.

+## Browser Support
+If you have cloned the repository and installed the dev dependencies, you can use `npm run build` to generate a browser-friendly version of the module, located at `dist/cellerity-browser-<version>.js`.

+Including this file in your html page should be equivelant to Node's `var cellerity = require("cellerity");`

+Note: I have not yet tested a wide range of browsers, and the module does use some ES6 functionality, so don't expect support across all browsers currently in use.

 ## Documentation
 Auto-generated documentation for the public API can be found in the `docs/htmlDocs` directory.